Laboratory Animal Science

 - Once a year a course is offered WITH accommodation for participants not living or working in the Netherlands.
 See more information below.

 - Since you work with animals during the course, we would like to remind you that it is wise to get vaccinated against tetanus.

 - Employees at Utrecht University’s Faculty of Veterinary Medicine pay a different rate.
 See more information below.

 - Courses will proceed when there are sufficient participants.

 Animal experiments should be set up and carried out by experts.
 In all cases, harm to the well-being of the experimental animal must be reduced to the absolute minimum.
 After all, all animals ultimately have the same intrinsic value.
 This requires knowledge, expertise and a correct attitude towards experimental animals.
-Since 1986, Utrecht University has been offering the Laboratory Animal Science course.
-It's now offered 14 times a year.
-It is the longest running and the most given course on laboratory animal science in Europe.
+Utrecht University has been providing the course in Experimental Animal Science since 1986, making it the longest running and most frequently taught course in Europe.
+Annually, this course is given about eight times.
 The course is established, provided and continuously updated with the developments in science, ethics and legislation.